 The right window well design for your home can maximize light, leading to a more hospitable home and lower electricity bills.

-Depending on the placement of your window wells, as well as their design, you can either usher in more light or waste a perfectly good opportunity.
-Commonly, window wells lead into basement windows — an area of the home that’s in desperate need of more natural light.
+Depending on the placement of your window wells, as well as their design, you can either usher in more light or waste an excellent opportunity.
+Commonly, window wells lead into basement windows — an area of the home that desperately needs more natural light.

 A window well design is partly dictated by the location and shape of the area.
-For example, east-facing basement windows can be flooded with morning light if the design allows for maximum exposure.
-That’s a great thing for morning people or someone who’s cold blooded.
+For example, east-facing basement windows can be flooded with morning light if the design allows maximum exposure.
+That’s an excellent thing for morning people or someone who’s cold-blooded.
 If you prefer romantic sunset views from your basement office, choosing a more expansive window well design on a west-facing window is ideal.

 Window well coverings come in two basic types: grates and clear covers.
 Both have pros and cons, depending on what you’re looking for.
 Clear covers are, of course, clear, but also need to have debris kept off of them to optimize light.
 Grates don’t have that issue, but debris can gather in the window well itself, and grates with thicker bars can block the sunlight — or allow for a striped pattern indoors.
 Both coverings require routine maintenance, at the very least cleaning out debris, so there’s no maintenance-free solution (just like every other part of your home).

 If it’s light you’re after, going with a transparent cover is a fantastic option as long as you consider your landscape.
 If the window well is close to a tree with falling leaves or another debris creator, you’ll have your work cut out for you.
 On the other hand, a gorgeous kaleidoscope of a pattern created by sunlight and leaves might be precisely what you’re after.
 Check out the room at various points during the day to see what kind of light you’re getting and how a window well covering might change it.